Category: Habit Trackers

 Everyday (Habit Tracker)

-Beeminder fails first because it requires setting goal trajectories with commitment contracts and potential penalties for falling behind.
+Beeminder fails first because it requires configuring commitment contracts or financial penalties for missing goals before maintaining habits.

 Verdict